-A licensed plumber must install all backflow prevention devices to comply with the Standards.
+A licensed plumber must install all backflow prevention devices to comply with the Standards and submit a CoC for all new and replacement device installations.

 Only a licensed backflow accredited plumber may test/commission the devices.

-Prior to acceptance of test reports, Council shall be provided with evidence of the plumber's backflow accreditation.
-This is only required on the first occasion a plumber submits test reports to Council.
+Prior to acceptance of test reports, Council shall be provided with evidence of the plumber's backflow accreditation (only required on the first occasion a plumber submits test reports to Council) and current test equipment calibration certificate.

 Plumbers must submit the Test & Maintenance Report to Council as soon as practicable after testing the device.
-The property owner must ensure that this occurs.